nurulizyansyaza/courier-service/README.md

 You can also paste multi line input directly, it will be processed as separate lines.

-The CLI uses a fixed dark color palette optimized for consistent rendering across all environments (local terminal, Docker, SSH).
+The CLI forces a dark background on the terminal and uses a fixed dark color palette, ensuring consistent rendering regardless of the user's terminal theme.

 > **Tip:** The CLI works without the API running.
 It will automatically fall back to local calculations using the core library.